JagdishReddyUppada/orgia-ai-frontend-assignment/README.md

 ## Demo of this project/assignment

-You can see the demo of this assignment/project [Link](https://jagdishreddyuppada.github.io/origa-ai-frontend-assignment/)
+You can see the demo of this assignment/project hosting in github-pages [Link](https://jagdishreddyuppada.github.io/origa-ai-frontend-assignment/)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.